 background preloader

 Grasslands go by many names.
 In the U.S. Midwest, they're known as prairies.
 In South America, they're called pampas.
 Central Eurasian grasslands are referred to as steppes, while in Africa they're named savannas.
+What they all have in common is grass as their naturally dominant vegetation.
 In fact, most grasslands are located between forests and deserts.
 There are two different kinds of grasslands: tropical and temperate.
 Tropical grasslands are warm year round, but usually have a dry and a rainy season.
 Temperate grasslands, which average between 10 and 30 inches (25 and 75 centimeters) of rain per year, have shorter grasses, sometimes just a few millimeters.
 The animals that live in temperate grasslands have adapted to the dry, windy conditions.
 When rainy season arrives, many grasslands become coated with flowers, some of which can survive well into winter with the help of underground storage organs and thick stem bases.
-No other habitat is as agriculturally useful to humans as grasslands.

 Related: